adamchainz/techblog/_posts/2014-10-02-merging-groups-and-hostvars-in-ansible-variables.markdown

   itself] [2].

 Anyway, this was fun... especially since I didn't need to implement round-robin DNS myself in the end!
+Also, there is maybe an easier way and I don't know it.
+If you know, please tell me.

 [1]: http://www.danielhall.me/2014/09/creating-rr-records-in-route53-with-ansible/